 The Thunderbirds emerged from the dressing room much sharper at the beginning of the second period, with Pannu’s dangerous delivery from a free kick well dealt with by the SFU defence.
 Momentum was with UBC, though, with Magnus Kristensen finding himself on the receiving end of a yellow card as SFU struggled to repel the visitors’ attack.

 SFU continued to create chances, however.
 Adam Jones’ shot was turned behind by Bush on 52 minutes, before Rahiem’s pace and whipped cross saw Camara force another top-class save from the UBC goalkeeper.

 On 75 minutes, Pang found himself in a great position to level the scores, as the SFU forward intercepted a loose pass to bear down on goal.
 However, his shot blazed over the bar, and, once again, it proved costly.

 With seven minutes remaining, the decisive goal came.
 Once again, it was the Thunderbirds that found the breakthrough.
 Zach Verhoven’s pace took him past the SFU defender, before whipping a delightful ball across the six-yard area to allow Ryan Arthur to slide in and get the vital touch.

 Despite the Clan’s best efforts, that was to be the final score of the night.
 The visitors held on to record a clean sheet alongside their well-earned victory.

-Schneider insisted that his side will learn from the defeat, however, despite the initial disappointment.
+After the match, Schneider insisted that his side will learn from the defeat, however, despite the initial disappointment.

 “It’s good that we’re creating chances and we could have scored, but our expectations are high for ourselves and you can tell the guys are disappointed.
 I was disappointed with the first half — I thought we didn’t battle.
 The second half was much better.